Exact linesearch limited-memory quasi-Newton methods for minimizing a quadratic function: A compact representation of Broyden class Hessian approximations

-Consequently, the choice of Broyden member is only reflected in the diagonal of $T_k$ in Lemma~\ref{lemma:CRall}.
+The choice of Broyden member is thus only reflected in the diagonal of $T_k$ in Lemma~\ref{lemma:CRall}.
 This can be observed directly in (\ref{eq:Tphifirst}) - (\ref{eq:Tphilast}) by making use of the exact linesearch condition $g_i^Tp_{i-1}=0$, $i=1,\dots,k$.
 All non-diagonal terms of $T_k^{\phi}$ become zero and the diagonal terms may be simplified to

-Any Hessian approximation in the Broyden class may in fact be written as $B_k = B_k^{BFGS} - \left( \phi_{k-1} / g_{k-1}^Tp_{k-1} \right) g_kg_k^T$, thus $B_k$ is independent of $\phi_i$ for $i= 0, \dots, k-2$ and the choice of Broyden member only affects the scaling of the search direction.
-This result is not new, however an addition to this and an alternative proof using the proposed compact representation is given in Lemma \ref{lemma:UpdBroyFamELS}.
-The result is given to emphasize the properties that follow solely from exact linesearch.
-In comparison to the properties that stem from exact linesearch on quadratic optimization problems (\ref{eq:QP}), which are discussed in Section~\ref{section:QP}.
+Any Hessian approximation in the Broyden class may in fact be written as $B_k = B_k^{BFGS} - \left( \phi_{k-1} / g_{k-1}^Tp_{k-1} \right) g_kg_k^T$.
+In consequence, $B_k$ is independent of $\phi_i$ for $i= 0, \dots, k-2$ and the choice of Broyden member only affects the scaling of the search direction.
+This property follows solely from exact linesearch, in comparison to the properties that stem from exact linesearch on quadratic optimization problems (\ref{eq:QP}), which are discussed in Section~\ref{section:QP}.